sap-tutorials/Tutorials/tutorials/private-link-microsoft-azure/private-link-microsoft-azure.md

 > ```JSON
 {
     "privatelink": [
         {
             "instance_name": "privatelink-test",
             "label": "privatelink", // can be used to look up the bound instance programmatically "credentials": {
-          "hostname": "<private-link-IP>" // internal IP which needs to be used to connect to the service }
+                "hostname": "<private-link-IP>" // internal IP which needs to be used to connect to the service },
+            "tags": [
+                "privatelink",
+                "privatelinkservice"
+            ]
         }
     ]
 }
 ```